marius-test/solar_system_simulation/README.md

   `F = G × (m₁ × m₂) / r²`
 - Uses astronomical units (AU), gravitational constant (G), and a timestep of one simulated day
 - A solid exercise in applying physics, logic, and vector math in code

+> Feel free to use, modify, or build upon this project.